tidymodels/tidymodels.org-legacy/content/learn/models/pls/index.markdown

 1. Formatting the predictors and outcomes into the format that the pls package requires, and
 2. Estimating the proportions.

 For the first part, the standardized outcomes and predictors need to be formatted into two separate matrices.
-Since we used `retain = TRUE` when prepping the recipes, we can use the `juice()` function.
+Since we used `retain = TRUE` when prepping the recipes, we can `bake()` with `new_data = NULl` to get the processed data back out.
 To save the data as a matrix, the option `composition = "matrix"` will avoid saving the data as tibbles and use the required format.

 The pls package expects a simple formula to specify the model, but each side of the formula should _represent a matrix_.
 In other words, we need a data set with two columns where each column is a matrix.
 The secret to doing this is to "protect" the two matrices using `I()` when adding them to the data frame.